Business Modeling

 Viewer

-Having created a wonderful diagram that no one takes a look at is a waste of your time.
-So on the Dragon1 platform, you have the unique opportunity to publish your diagrams to the Viewer.
-On any mobile device thinkable you can watch the diagram.
-You can publish the diagrams publicly, but also privately, meaning you have to log in to your account before you can access them.
+Creating a wonderful diagram that no one looks at is a waste of your time.
+So, on the Dragon1 platform, you can publish your diagrams to the Viewer.
+On any mobile device that is thinkable, you can watch the diagram.
+You can publish the diagrams publicly and privately, meaning you must log in to your account before accessing them.
 In a professional setting in an organization, this is a mandatory feature.

 dragon1 modeling on any device